dreampulse/modelizer/README.md

   remove: [Function],
   _id: 52f38e9e842023178c000001 }
 ```
-Functions to recive stored objects are part of the model (eg. ```UserModel```).
+Functions to receive stored objects are part of the model (eg. ```UserModel```).
 Take a look to the API-Reference for further information.
-You may notice that the API is completly promise based.
+You may notice that the API is completely promise based.
 Modelizer uses ```kriskowal/q```.
 You can find the API-Documentation [here](http://documentup.com/kriskowal/q/).

 # Development

+TODO

 ## Testing
 =========
 - ```mocha```